evilactually/dvk/README.md

 // that can be loaded without an instance object core.vkCreateInstance(&instance_create_info, null(), &mut context.instance);

+// Calling unloaded command will cause a panic core.vkEnumeratePhysicalDevices(...); // ERROR!

 // After you've acquired an instance object the remaining commands can be loaded core.load(instance).unwrap();